WAT-ai/F25-Zero-to-ML-Workshops/README.md

 Once your environment is set up:
 1. Open `python-basics-part1.ipynb` to start with fundamentals
-2. Work through the notebooks in order: Part 1 → Part 2 → Part 3
+2. Work through the notebooks in order: Part 1 → Part 2 → Part 3.
+There's an optional `buggy_script.py` file to debug if you want to learn about [step-through debugging](https://www.youtube.com/watch?v=7qZBwhSlfOo).
 3. Run each code cell using Shift+Enter
 4. Complete the exercises in each notebook
 5. Experiment with the examples - breaking things is part of learning!